neuropsychology/NeuroKit/studies/complexity_benchmark/README.md

 indices.](../../studies/complexity_benchmark/figures/correlation-1.png)

-The Pearson correlation analysis revealed that complexity indices, despite their multitude, their unicities and specificities, do indeed share similarities.
-They form clusters, with two major ones easily appearing to the naked eye (the blue and the red groups).
-These two anti-correlated groups are driven by the fact that some indices, by design, index the “predictability”, whereas other the “randomness”, and thus are negatively related to one-another (see **Figure 2**).
+The Pearson correlation analysis revealed that complexity indices, despite their multitude and their conceptual specificities, do indeed share similarities.
+They form two major clusters that are easily observable (the blue and the red groups in **Figure 2**).
+However, these two anti-correlated groups are mostly revealing of the fact that some indices, by design, index the “predictability”, whereas others, the “randomness”, and thus are negatively related to one-another.
+In order to extract finer groupings, further analyses procedures are applied below.

 ### Factor Analysis